Having acne as an adult can be even more difficult emotionally than it is physically.

 Try having the courage to be vulnerable with friends, let them know how you feel and be open to their care and support.
 Having supportive friends will help you rebuild your confidence and get back to enjoying your social life.

-If having acne is affecting your mental health the following steps can help improve your wellbeing.
+If your skin is affecting your mental health the following steps can help improve your wellbeing.

-The first step to working through the emotional impact of acne is to start a good treatment plan.
+The first step to working through the emotional impact of breakouts is to start a good treatment plan.

 Simply knowing that you are taking control of your skin and moving forward will make a difference.
 If you need extra support, make an appointment with a certified natural therapist so you can feel confident the treatment plan is right for you.

-You may have some good days and some bad days, but try to remember that acne doesn’t define you or your worth.
+You may have some good days and some bad days, but try to remember that your skin doesn’t define you or your worth.
 However you’re feeling, be kind and compassionate to yourself.

 Your mental health is important, so if you’re having feelings of despair about your skin you should speak to a counsellor or therapist who can help.